Encrypt Drives with LUKS in Linux

 Install cryptsetup Utility

 cryptsetup is a utility that is used to manage LUKS encrypted volumes.
-Therefore, to be able to encrypt drives with LUKS in Linux, you need to install this package;
+Therefore, you need to install this package;

 On Ubuntu/Debian systems, run the command below to install cryptsetup utility.